lrstanley/nagios-check-ircd/README.md

-# check-irc
+# check-ircd

-Nagios check script for an ircd
+Nagios script for monitoring the health of an ircd

 -----